derhansen/sf_event_mgt/Documentation/ForAdministrators/EmailAttachments/Index.rst

     }
   }

-In the example above, e-mails for new user registrations will include an iCal file for the event.
+In the example above, emails for new user registrations will include an iCal file for the event.

 Email attachments using PSR-14 Events
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~